mccalluc/mccalluc.github.io/resume/verse.md

 A sense of poetry?
 Quite clearly, "no".<br>
 A work history will follow here below:

-The summer '23, a tour guide,
+The summer '23, a tour guide,<br>
 providing context for the [midnight ride](https://www.oldnorth.com/).

-A six-month stint with Princeton's Library: some Ruby code, but short I will agree.
+A six-month stint with Princeton's Library:<br>
+some Ruby code, but short I will agree.

-If you'd prefer stability instead:
+If you'd prefer stability instead:<br>
-'16 to '21 at Harvard Med,<br>
+'16 to '21 at Harvard Med,

 For [HuBMAP](https://portal.hubmapconsortium.org/) guided devs and the design,<br>
 and kept collaborations all in line.

-I mentored masters students, odd intern: as much as they, I also got to learn!
+I mentored masters students, odd intern:<br>
+as much as they, I also got to learn!

 At 'GBH, Archives and Library,<br>